Acquiring Accurate CAD STEP Files for Circuit Designs

 What Are CAD STEP Files?

-STEP files are an international file format for CAD data modeling and exchange.
-The formal name of this standard is ISO 10303-21, and it has existed since the 1980s.
 There have been some changes to the format over the years, but its focus has always been on a highly structured, human-readable format.
 The predictable structure of a STEP file makes it easy to parse in software.
 A STEP file version based on XML also exists, but the plain text version is more common among designers and software implementations.
 The format is especially useful because it includes model data, and contains information which assists in database indexing and application display.
-The STEP file standard integrates the EXPRESS data modeling language, which is another international standard.
-This data modeling language has a restricted character set and was inspired by programming languages.
-This means the data section is not quite as human-readable as the rest of a STEP file, but it still explains PCB design in an unambiguous way.
-Software reading and writing STEP files must integrate EXPRESS.

 Many software products handling STEP files can convert between STEP files and other STEP models.
 Since many reputable products take various file formats as input and produce other formats as output, converting between formats is common in PCB design.
 All major CAD applications can handle STEP file imports, although they may expect different file extensions.

-How Can Designers Find STEP Files for CAD Designs?
+Using STEP Files for CAD Design

 STEPCode is an open-source project of particular interest.
 Designers have relied on STEPCode for reliable STEP models for nearly three decades.
 Inspired by the NIST STEP Class library, which was developed in the mid-1990s, it has a wide variety of uses in CAD design.
-The project is a collection of open-source libraries, tools, and resources strictly complying with the STEP standard.
-It integrates standards-compliant models with plugins for multiple programming languages, has the ability to convert between formats, and provides fairly good documentation.
-It also contains easily accessible links to related standards such as data formats used in the oil and gas industries, a specialized STEP file standard used in the aerospace industry, and a production standard for the automotive industry.
-Any standard reusing part of the STEP standard can be read, manipulated, and verified with STEPCode.
-Parts of STEPCode are also used in other open-source projects, such as BRL-CAD and SCView.
+The project is a collection of open-source libraries, tools, and resources strictly complying with the STEP standard that integrates standards-compliant models with plugins for multiple programming languages, has the ability to convert between formats, and provides fairly good documentation.

 Translating a CAD design into a functional part.

 The STEP format is also extremely flexible, proving suitable for expansions in the electronics industry, and in the wide application of electronics.
-STEP models have been useful since before the dot com boom, throughout the ubiquitous adoption of smartphones, and vital to the proliferation of smart devices.
+STEP models have been useful since before the dot com boom, throughout the ubiquitous adoption of smartphones, and are vital to the proliferation of smart devices.
 The STEP model’s persistent relevance has been possible because newer versions allow for direct integration with programming languages like JavaScript, and the organization of multiple STEP files for complex models.

 UL-Icon.png